|

 Half past one in the morning

-It took almost two hours to reach the strange dark lake and the
+It took almost two hours to reach The Aelvorn, and the woman

-bided his time until they were seated, side-by-side, on the grassy
+Legolas bided his time until they were seated, side-by-side,

-verge, overlooking the still, black water.
-It is strange,
+on the grassy verge, overlooking the still, black water.
+It

 Eowyn nodded.
 It is no ordinary lake.